“Let’s Build A Garden”

 Of the different plants, which ones appear to be doing better?

-Please note this list is meant only as a list of initial ideas and is not an exhaustive list of everything you should consider.
-The resources we list are not recommended by us – we are merely providing some sources of material which may prove helpful.
+Please note this list is meant only as a list of initial ideas.
+Nevertheless, whilst it is not an exhaustive list of everything – its a good place to start.
+And you can always add your own ideas.
+We can not recommend the resources we list because we have little experience to draw on – we are merely providing some sources of material which may prove helpful.